AlejandroDeLaCruz/Instacart-Market-Basket-Analysis/README.md

 - A distribution on the number of items a customer tends to buy per order

 #### Treemap of Aisles and Products:
-- A treemap displaying what
+- A treemap visualizing customer product purchases within a designated store aisle

 #### Top Products per Group:
--
+- A bar chart showcasing the top products purchased by different customer segments, including Early Birds, Evening Shoppers, and more

 These visualizations are created in Tableau and can be found here: <a href = "https://public.tableau.com/app/profile/alejandro.de.la.cruz5286/viz/InstacartMarketBasketAnalysis_17122561477850/InstacartMarketBasketAnalysis" rel="unfollow">Instacart Market Basket Analysis</a>